supervisely-ecosystem/interpolation-tracker-v1/README.md

 # Overview

 This app is used to track the movement and position of objects within a video.
 This application uses linear (pointwise) interpolation to estimate the position of an object between two known data points in order to accurately track its movement over time.
-The Interpolation tracker works with points, rectangles and polygons (polygon has two interpolation algorithms to choose from).
+The Interpolation tracker works with points, rectangles, and polygons (polygon has two interpolation algorithms to choose from).

 # How To Run